E01T/ncrypt-email/README.md

 text, the actual e-mail will appear.”
 It is asking you to provide text (the default is “e-mail me”) which will replace the e-mail address text with this.
 But when the use hovers over the e-mail link the actual e-mail will be revealed.
-So in our previous example the `someone@somemail.com` text, will become [email me](mailto:someone@somemail.com).
+So in our previous example the `someone@somemail.com` text, will become [email-me](mailto:someone@somemail.com).
 And when the user hovers over the link it will turn into someone@somemail.com which is both clickable and/or you can copy and paste it if you want.
 And it continues: “The same text will appear in a mailto e-mail, if it has text in the form of e.g. `myemail@example.com`.
 Again when the user hovers over the text, the actual e-mail will